ExtonHoward/Raven_Security_project/Raven_Security_Engagement.md

 * Restrict files with password hashes to admin level accounts.
 * Do not have any files that contain password hashes exposed to the internet.
 * Salt all password hashes.
+* Do not use MD5 for password hashes

 ### Weak Passwords ###
 The team found that the passwords on Target 1 that they were able to Brute Force and the hashed passwords that they were able to crack were short and not complex.